 - It has more than 1000 community curated apps.

-With Bamboo, developers can automate the building process, but the build can be optimised and modified by the testers.
+With Bamboo, developers can automate the building process, but the build can be optimized and modified by the testers.

 - Bamboo allows dozens of tests to take place altogether.